 When simulated, this type of surface velocity results in blobby, organic deformations.
-As an example, the overall shape of the muffin's top was created by simulating propagating velocity whose speed smoothly varied over the top of a cylindrical solid (Figure 1(a,b)). • Advective velocity causes the surface to move at a constant speed in a constant direction:
+As an example, a user could create the shape of a mushroom by simulating the motion of smoothly varying propagating velocity painted across the top of a cylindrical solid (Figure 3).
+Also, the overall shape of the muffin's top was created by simulating propagating velocity (Figure 1(a,b)).

+• Advective velocity causes the surface to move at a constant speed in a constant direction: